On Drift Induced by Local Transition Asymmetry in Combinatorial State Spaces: Experimental Illustration of Entropy-Driven Drift

 \subsection{Comparison with IID Uniform Sampling}

-In this subsection, to clarify the role of locality, we compare the random walk on the Johnson graph with IID uniform sampling over the state space.
+In this subsection, to clarify the role of locality, we compare the random walk on the Johnson graph with IID (independent and identically distributed) uniform sampling over the state space.

 Under IID uniform sampling, each step selects a configuration uniformly from all $k$-subsets.
-Since the probability of hitting the target at each step is \(1/\binom{n}{k}\), the expected hitting time is

-This baseline reflects only the combinatorial rarity of the target and contains no notion of locality.
+Since the probability of hitting the target at each step is $1/\binom{n}{k}$, the expected hitting time is $\mathbb{E}[\tau_0^{\mathrm{IID}}] = \binom{n}{k}$.
+This baseline reflects only the combinatorial rarity of the target and involves no constraints on transitions.

 By contrast, the random walk is constrained by local transitions.
-As shown in Section~5, this locality induces an entropy-driven drift away from the target, so that the hitting time depends not only on the size of the state space but also on the transition dynamics.
+As shown in Section~6, this locality induces a directional bias in the distance process, so that the hitting time depends not only on the size of the state space but also on the transition structure.

 To quantify the additional cost induced by locality, we consider the ratio of the expected hitting time of the random walk to the IID baseline, which is given by